davidjosearaujo/dissertation/presentation/presentation.md

 Local EAP-TLS authentication was consistently successful.

-Each authenticated NAUN3 device triggered the 5G-RG to establish a unique, **dedicated "clients" PDU session**, and the 5GC assigned a **unique IP to each session**.
+Each authenticated NAUN3 device triggered the 5G-RG to establish a unique, **dedicated PDU session in "clients" DNN**, and the 5GC assigned a **unique IP to each session**.

 </div>
 <div>